Audio and video content

 Basic transcripts provide a text version of audio dialogue and any non-speech audio content.
 Descriptive transcripts also provide a text description of any on-screen visuals in video content.
 By their nature, transcripts are helpful for everybody.
 More about transcripts from the Web Accessibility Initiative.

-You may choose to pay for a professional transcription service, but if you are keen to do it yourself the Web Accessibility Initiative offers detailed guidance on how to transcribe audio to text.
+You may choose to pay for a professional transcription service, but if you are keen to do it yourself the WAI guidance discusses how to transcribe audio to text.

 Place your transcript, or a link to it, directly after the audio/video media